Jesus Anointed at Bethany:

 Jesus made a final prediction of His death two days before the Passover.
 The feast of the Passover was celebrated to commemorate the deliverance of Israel from Egypt.
-This was great annual feast and and it was followed by the seven-day feast of Unleavened Bread.
-Christ’s death was the fulfillment of Passover (1 Cor 5:7).
+This was great annual feast, and it was followed by the seven-day feast of Unleavened Bread.
+Christ’s death was the fulfillment of Passover (1 Corinthians 5:7).
 The high priest and religious leaders potted to arrest and kill Jesus.
 But they did not do that during the Passover, lest there be an uproar among the people.
 God controlled even the timing so that Christ could die at the very hour of the slaying of the Passover lamb.
 Meanwhile Jesus was at Bethany in the house of Simon the leper where Mary anointed Jesus with very costly ointment.
 This incident is mentioned in Mark 14:3-9 and John 12:1-8.
 Simon the leper was most probably healed by Christ.
 It was a thanksgiving service where Mary, Martha and their brother Lazarus were present.
 Mary expressed her lavish gratitude by anointing the head of Jesus with the very expensive ointment.
+Usually, it was saved for her wedding or funeral.
 She found Jesus more valuable than her financial security.
 This ointment costs three hundred Denarii.
 This was equal to the wage of a person’s three hundred day’s work.
-Judas Iscariot thought that Mary's generous gift was a waste and she could have sold it and given to the poor.
+Judas Iscariot thought that Mary’s generous gift was a waste, and she could have sold it and given to the poor.
 He was a thief.
 Jesus rebuked Judas and said “Mary has done this to prepare me for the burial.
 Truly wherever the Gospel is preached, what she has done will be told in memory of her”.
-What a contrast; Judas’ greed led him to betray Christ for thirty pieces of silver but Mary’s devotion drove her to worship Christ.
-Jesus said "No one can serve two masters, he will hate the one and love the other" (Matt 6:24).
+What a contrast; Judas’ greed led him to betray Christ for thirty pieces of silver, but Mary’s devotion drove her to worship Christ.
+Jesus said, “No one can serve two masters, he will hate the one and love the other” (Matthew 6:24).

 Jesus shared the final Passover meal with his disciples.
-At this mean Jesus said “One of you shall betray me”.
+At this meal Jesus said, “One of you shall betray me”.
 They were exceedingly sorrowful and asked “Lord is it I?
 It seems the entire disciples feared the possibility of failure.
-Jesus said “He who has dipped his hand in the dish with me will betray me”.
+Jesus said, “He who has dipped his hand in the dish with me will betray me”.
 Also, He added “It would have been better for that man if he had not been born”.
 Judas asked “Is it I Rabbi?
 Jesus said to him “You have said so”.
 At this meal Jesus established the Lord’s Supper.
-Jesus took the bread, blessed and broke and gave it to his disciples and said “Take, eat; this is my body”.
-Also, He took a cup gave thanks and gave it to them saying “Drink from it, for this is my blood of the new covenant, which is poured out for many for the forgiveness of sins.
-I will not drink wine again until that day when I drink it new with you in my Father’s kingdom” (Matt 26:26-29).
+Jesus took the bread, blessed, and broke and gave it to his disciples and said “Take, eat; this is my body”.
+Also, He took the cup, gave thanks, and gave it to them saying “Drink from it, for this is my blood of the new covenant, which is poured out for many for the forgiveness of sins.
+I will not drink wine again until that day when I drink it new with you in my Father’s kingdom” (Matthew 26:26-29).
 Then they sang a hymn and went out to the mount of Olives.
 The bread and wine were only symbols.
-They reminds us of Lord’s death and the cost of our redemption (Like 22:19; 1 Cor 11:25).
-They don't contain any special grace or sacrament.
+They remind us of Lord’s death and the cost of our redemption (Luke 22:19; 1 Corinthians 11:25).
+They don’t contain any special grace or sacrament.
 Nothing in the gospel indicates that they are necessary for one’s salvation.
 Jesus sealed the new covenant with his blood.
-He is the lamb of God who takes away our sin.
-The new covenant is not an agreement between two equals but the settlement God made for the benefit of us.
+He is the lamb of God who takes the sin of the world.
+The new covenant is not an agreement between two equals, but the covenant God made for the benefit of us.
 Christ shed His blood for the remission of our sins.
-Jesus did something we could not do for ourselves (Rom 5:8).
+Jesus did something we could not do for ourselves (Romans 5:8).
 Jesus predicted peter’s denial.
-Peter said “Even if everyone else deserts you, I never will”.
 Jesus said Peter will deny Him three times before the rooster crows.
-Peter said “Even if I have to die with you, I will not deny you”.
+Peter said, “Even if I have to die with you, I will not deny you”.
 All the disciples said the same thing.
-They all abandoned Jesus to death that paid for their sin.
+They all abandoned Jesus before his death.

 Jesus before the Sanhedrin: 26: 57-75.